Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/03.Burger_Builder/03.burger_builder_app/README.md

 * Setup Aux functional component so we can wrap multiple tags in it instead of using an enclosing div.
 * Build ingredient case function and prop-type validation.
 * Get the Burger Ingredients to show up.
+* Outputting burger ingredients dynamically by first parsing through an object to make array of ingredients containing an array of items to represent the number of each in the burger.
+* transformedIngredients will be an array of empty arrays, making impossible to check for no ingredients.
+We need this to display "Please add ingredients".
+Reduce will flatten the array making possible to have the sum dynamically.